On the generalised Saxl graphs of permutation groups: Preliminaries

 \begin{lem} Suppose that $G$ is primitive.
 Then $\Sigma(G)$ is connected.
 Additionally, if $b(G) \ge 3$ and the orbital diameter of $G$ is at most two, then Conjecture~\ref{conj:BG} holds. \end{lem}

 \begin{proof} Each connected component of $\Sigma(G)$ is a block for $G$, so the primitivity of $G$ implies that $\Sigma(G)$ is connected.
-Now, $\Sigma(G)$ is a union of orbital graphs by Lemma \ref{lem:orbgraphs}, and since $G$ is primitive, each of its orbital graphs is connected \cite[Theorem 3.2A]{DM}.
-Hence, if the diameter of each orbital graph is at most $2,$ then by the transitivity of $G$, the diameter of $\Sigma(G)$ is also at most $2.$ Since $b(G)\geq 3,$ any two adjacent vertices have a common neighbour, and so Conjecture~\ref{conj:BG} holds in this case. \end{proof} \begin{rem} We note that Lemma \ref{orbdiam2} does not always hold for imprimitive groups, as illustrated by the following examples. \begin{itemize} \item[{\rm (i)}] Let $G = \GL(V)$ acting on non-zero vectors.
+Now, $\Sigma(G)$ is a union of orbital graphs by Lemma \ref{lem:orbgraphs}, and since $G$ is primitive, each of its orbital graphs is connected \cite[Theorem 3.2A]{DM} (this again shows that $\Sigma(G)$ is connected).
+Hence, if the diameter of each orbital graph is at most $2,$ then by the transitivity of $G$, the diameter of $\Sigma(G)$ is also at most $2.$ Since $b(G)\geq 3,$ any two adjacent vertices have a common neighbour, and so Conjecture~\ref{conj:BG} holds in this case. \end{proof} \begin{rem} We note that Lemma \ref{orbdiam2} does not always hold for imprimitive groups, as illustrated by the following examples. \begin{itemize} \item[{\rm (i)}] Let $G = \GL(V)$ acting on non-zero vectors, where $V$ has dimension at least two and is defined over a field containing at least three elements.
 Then $b(G) = \dim(V)$ and $\Sigma(G)$ is a complete multipartite graph, with each part being a $1$-space.
-Even though $G$ is imprimitive if $|V| > 2$, it is worth noting that $\Sigma(G)$ still satisfies the property that any two vertices have a common neighbour. \item[{\rm (ii)}] Let $G = \PGL_2(7)$ and consider its faithful transitive action on a set $\Omega$ of size $14$.
+Even though $G$ is imprimitive, it is worth noting that $\Sigma(G)$ still satisfies the property that any two vertices have a common neighbour. \item[{\rm (ii)}] Let $G = \PGL_2(7)$ and consider its faithful transitive action on a set $\Omega$ of size $14$.
 Then $G_\a\cong S_4$ and a computation using {\sc Magma} \cite{magma} shows that $b(G) = 3$, and that $\Sigma(G)$ has two connected components.
 For each positive integer $k$, the base size of $G^k$ with its product action on $\Omega^k$ is also $3$, and we see that $\Sigma(G^k)$ is a direct product of $k$ copies of $\Sigma(G)$.
 In particular, $\Sigma(G^k)$ has $2^k$ connected components, and so the number of connected components in a generalised Saxl graph can be arbitrarily large. \item[{\rm (iii)}] Let $L$ be the primitive group labelled (27,8) in {\sc Magma}'s Primitive Groups Library \cite{primgps}, so that $L = 3^3{:}(2\times S_4)$.
 Let $W := L\wr S_2$ be an imprimitive group of degree $54$.
 With the aid of {\sc Magma}, one can check that $W$ contains (imprimitive) transitive subgroups $G_1$ of order $5832$ and $G_2$ of order $34992$ such that $b(G_1) = 3$, $b(G_2) = 4$ and $\mathrm{diam}(\Sigma(G_1)) = \mathrm{diam}(\Sigma(G_2)) = 3$.
 Thus, the statement of Conjecture \ref{conj:BG} does not hold if we remove the condition of primitivity (even for groups with connected generalised Saxl graphs). \end{itemize} \end{rem}